cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 * **TOBS (/api/v1.0/tobs)** <br/> - Return a JSON list of temperature observations (TOBS) for the previous year.

-* **Temperature Statistics for Start Date (/api/v1.0/startdate)**<br/> - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date of your choice to the last day of the database.
+* **Temperature Statistics for Start Date (/api/v1.0/startdate)**<br/> - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date of your choice to the last day on the database.

 * **Temperature Statistics for Start Date and End Date (/api/v1.0/startdate/enddate)**<br/> - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date and last date of your choice.